Invariance Principles for Dependent Processes Indexed by Besov Classes with an Application to a Hausman Test for Linearity: Introduction

-Andrews\ (1991) has given similar results under related conditions but essentially under the assumption of function classes restricted to a bounded domain.
+Andrews\ (1991) has given similar results under related conditions for processes that are not necessarily stationary.
+However, Andrews (1991) essentially is limited to function classes defined on a bounded domain.
+This paper compliments Andrews (1991) by allowing for weaker assumptions on the support of function classes while assuming stationarity and slightly stronger mixing conditions.
 Nickl (2007) mentions the possibility of obtaining explicit empirical process central limit theorems for the dependent case using the approach pursued here but does not give such results.
 A useful by-product of obtaining empirical central limit theorems for specific function classes are stochastic equicontinuity results for these function classes.
-This fact is exploited in the part of the paper that develops a Hausman specification test for linearity of the conditional mean.
+This fact is exploited in the part of the paper that develops a Hausman specification test for the conditional mean function.

 Empirical central limit theorems have a long history in probability and have found wide applications in statistics.
-Early results are due to Dudley (1978, 1984) and Pollard (1982) .
-General results for iid data using bracketing were obtained by Ossiander (1987) and Pollard (1989) and based on Vapnik-Cervonenkis (VC) classes by Pollard (1990) .
-Early results for dependent processes include Berkes and Phillip (1977) generalizing Donsker's theorem to strongly mixing stationary sequence.
-Uniform CLT's over function classes for dependent processes were studied in Doukhan, Leon and Portal (1987) , Massart (1987) , Andrews (1991) , Andrews and Pollard (1994) and Hansen (1996) .
+Early results are due to Dudley (1978, 1984) and Pollard (1982).
+General results for iid data using bracketing were obtained by Ossiander (1987) and Pollard (1989).
+Results based on VC classes are due to Pollard (1990).
+Early results for dependent processes include Berkes and Phillip (1977) generalizing Donsker's theorem to strongly mixing stationary sequences.
+Uniform CLT's over function classes for dependent processes were studied in Doukhan, Leon and Portal (1987), Massart (1987), Andrews (1991), Andrews and Pollard (1994) and Hansen (1996).
 Arcones and Yu (1994) consider absolutely regular processes indexed by VC classes.
-A very influential paper is Doukhan, Massart and Rio (1995) which considers absolutely regular processes under a bracketing condition, extending results from Ossiander to the dependent case.
+A very influential paper is Doukhan, Massart and Rio (1995) which considers absolutely regular processes under a bracketing condition, extending results by Ossiander to the dependent case.

 The paper is organized as follows.
-Section \ref{Sec_CLT} presents definitions of smooth function classes and measures of dependence and presents the main results of the paper.
-Section \ref{Sec_Discussion} contains a detailed comparison with other related results in the literature.
-An application to the problem of testing for a linear conditional mean using a Hausman test is given in Section \ref{Sec_Hausman}.
+Section \ref{Existing} presents definitions for measures of dependence and discusses the existing functional CLT's underlying the developments of the paper.
+Section \ref{Function Spaces} defines the smooth classes of function spaces considered.
+Section \ref{Sec_CLT} presents the main theory and contains a detailed comparison with other related results in the literature.
+An application to the problem of testing the specification of the conditional mean using a Hausman test is presented in Section \ref{Sec_Hausman}.
 Proofs are collected in the appendix in Section \ref{Appendix}.